longwaydrivers/.github/profile/README.md

 Here are some of the key projects we're working on:

-- **Server Scripts**: Custom PAWN scripts that power the Truck n' Trailers server, including job systems, vehicle handling, and player interactions.
+- **Server Scripts**: Custom PAWN scripts that power the Truck n' Trailers server, including job systems, cargo handling, and player interactions.

 ## Getting Started